cgw4455235/Instagram-Profile-Underage-Friendliness-Analyzer-Using-NLP/README.md

 This file contains constants about the thematic types this Python app can analyze, including violent and educational.
 ## code/evaluate_effiacy.py
 This file runs logic that evaluates whether the classifier works on a human selected set of profiles.
 It saves the result in a pickle file.
 We have 10 profiles each for negative sentiment, violence and education.
+## code/baseline_scores
+contains the baseline scores evaluated for the classifier that are collected from the 30 baseline profiles
+# code/evaluation_scores
+contains the final evaluation accuracy scores for the classifier

 # How to Use This Software
 ## Set Up Conda Environment